No worries. It happens. It's not a bad thing. Hardly.

 The colors look lighter of course no surprise there, but the surprising part is they look washed out and not vibrant.
 Raaaaaats.
 Plus the brown in lieu of black didn't accomplish much at all but, not such a surprise.
 More of a fingers crossed hope really.
 Hm.

-So I wait for it to dry near completely before hauling it in, rehanging and reevaluating in situ as the best determination for my next steps.
+So I wait for it to dry, rehang and reevaluate in situ as the best determination for my next steps.

-Aquamarine was on sale (nice!) and black (of course, of course) made it into my cart as well.
+Aquamarine was on sale (nice!) and black (of course, of course) made it into my cart.

 Set with the new colors, it was back to the same dying process.
 Dip, change color, dip, change color, dip, dash outdoors.